igorfaria/CSSTool/docs/index.md

 #### Method get()
 **$CSS->get($format=[*'array','string','json'*],$minified=*true*)**

 get the CSS in the indicated format.

-The default value of the get() parameter is 'array', so the return will be an set of associatives arrays
+The default value of the get() parameter is 'array', so the return will be a set of associatives arrays
 ```php
 <?php
 $CSS = new CSSTool\CSS;